samgusa/Sam-Greenhill-Portfolio/README.md

 Jan 2023 - Present

 Responsibilities:
+* Contributed to Growing Dating App Development:
-* Helped develop a dating app with a growing user base
+  - Played a vital role in the development of a thriving dating app with a rapidly expanding user base, contributing to the app's success and popularity.
-* Headed and accelerated the front end design changes using SwiftUI
+* Led Front-End Enhancements with SwiftUI:
+  - Took charge of and expedited front-end design improvements using SwiftUI, resulting in elevated user experiences and a visually engaging interface.
+* Collaborated with Lead Developer for Front-End Expansion:
-* Worked with the lead developer to expand front
+  - Collaborated seamlessly with the lead developer to extend and enhance front-end capabilities, effectively contributing to the app's feature-rich design.
+* Efficient Task Management via Jira:
-* Utilized Jira to keep track of issues and tasks
+  - Utilized Jira to facilitate efficient tracking of issues and tasks, streamlining project management processes and ensuring seamless coordination within the team.
-* Spearheaded the implementation of Lottie and Lottie animations
+* Initiated Lottie Animations Implementation:
+  - Pioneered the successful integration of Lottie animations, elevating the app's visual appeal and user engagement through captivating motion graphics.

 ## Dispo: Live in the moment <a href="https://apps.apple.com/us/app/dispo-digital-disposable-cam/id1491684197" target="_blank"><img src="assets/dispo.jpeg" width="20" title="Dispo: Live in the moment"></a>
 [Dispo: Live in the moment](https://apps.apple.com/us/app/dispo-digital-disposable-cam/id1491684197)

 Contract Position: Feb 2022 - May 2022

 Responsibilities:

+* Designed Efficient and Reusable Codebase for Dispo App:
-* Designed effective, maintainable and reusable code for the Dispo app
+  - Developed and architected robust, maintainable, and reusable code for the Dispo app, resulting in improved development efficiency and code quality.
+* Collaborated Cross-Functionally for Feature Enhancement:
-* Collaborate with backend and design teams to update and develop new features
+  - Worked closely with both backend and design teams to conceptualize, develop, and roll out innovative new features, contributing to enhanced user experiences and increased engagement.
-* Linked backend code to app using GraphQL
+* Integrated Backend Logic Seamlessly with GraphQL:
+  - Successfully integrated backend logic into the app using GraphQL, ensuring efficient and streamlined data communication between the front-end and back-end components.
-* Helped move code base from UIKit to SwiftUI
+* Drove Migration from UIKit to SwiftUI:
+  - Played an integral role in transitioning the app's codebase from UIKit to SwiftUI, leveraging the latest technology to deliver a modern and visually appealing user interface.
-* Participate in team code reviews
+* Engaged in Collaborative Code Reviews:
-* Diagnosed and fixed all application bugs to improve app ratings
+  - Actively participated in team-wide code reviews, offering constructive feedback and ensuring code alignment with best practices, resulting in a higher standard of code quality and consistency.
+* Enhanced App Quality Through Bug Diagnosis and Resolution:
+  - Demonstrated a strong debugging acumen by promptly identifying and resolving application bugs, leading to an improved user experience, higher app ratings, and increased customer satisfaction.

 # My Projects: